savitagup/901NodeIntro-1/Demos/Ch03-npm/2global/readme.md

 1. Use the `npm ls -g` command to see what has already been installed globally.
 Scroll through the file to get a sense of the structure.

 1. The first entry is a package called `knex`.
 Knex allows your projects to connect to databases.
-You really should only install globally tools which your projects don’t depend on.
+Later this will be used in the chapter on databases.

 1. You can also run this command to see if something in particular is installed globally.

     ``` npm -g ls knex ```

+2. Lets say you have installed a package globally that you didnt mean to.
+For example the package is-odd will tell you just that, if a number is odd.
+Install this now with:
+    ``` npm -g i is-odd```

+3. Check that it is there using
+    ``` npm -g ls is-odd ```

-1. Remove the knex from being available globally by using this command:
+4. We can remove packages like is-odd from being available globally by using this command.
+Try this now:
-    ``` npm -g rm knex ```
+    ``` npm -g rm is-odd ```

     an alternative command is:
-    ``` npm -g uninstall knex ```
+    ``` npm -g uninstall is-odd ```

-1. Hit the up arrows to go back and try to list the global entry from knex - it should now be gone (listed as -- (empty))
+5. Hit the up arrows to go back and try to list the global entry for is-odd - it should now be gone (listed as -- (empty))